microsoft/php-sdk-binary-tools/README.md

 # Upgrading

 - backup phpsdk-local.bat
-- backup the source trees and any other custom files in the PHP SDK root
+- backup the source trees and any other custom files in the PHP SDK root, if any present
 - move the PHP SDK folder into trash
 - download, unpack and the new PHP SDK version under the same path
-- move the custom files back into their respective places
+- move the custom files back in their respective places

+If the PHP SDK is kept as a git checkout, merely what is needed instead is to git fetch and to checkout an updated git tag.

 # Extending